Skip to contents

 labs(x="Hours since first dose",y="Concentration (ng/mL)")

 This example was a simulation of a multiple dose regimen with a loading dose using a model estimated on single dose data.
-It is from the first vignette NMsim-basics.html.
+It is from the first vignette NMsim-intro.html.
+Go there next to get started with NMsim.

 Supported types of simulations